Dilbert: Webcomics

 In 1995, Dilbert was the first syndicated comic strip to be published for free on the Internet.
 Putting his email address in each Dilbert strip, Adams created a "direct channel to [his] customers", allowing him to modify the strip based on their feedback.
 Joe Zabel stated that Dilbert had a large influence on many of the webcomics that followed it, establishing the "nerdcore" genre as it found its audience.

-In April 2008, Adams announced that United Media would be instituting an interactive feature on Dilbert.com, allowing fans to write speech bubbles and, in the near future, interact with Adams about the content of the strips.
+In April 2008, United Media instituted an interactive feature on Dilbert.com, allowing fans to write speech bubbles.
 Adams has spoken positively about the change, saying, "This makes cartooning a competitive sport."

 Awards

 Adams was named best international comic strip artist of 1995 in the Adamson Awards given by the Swedish Academy of Comic Art.

 Dilbert won the National Cartoonists Society's Reuben Award in 1997, and was also named the best syndicated strip of 1997 in the Harvey Awards.
 In 1998, Dilbert won the Max & Moritz Prize as best international comic strip.